Introduction: Your Guide to Renting Aerial Lifts

 What Are the Specialty Uses of Electric Scissor Lifts?

 The standard electric scissor lift is commonly seen in small-scale applications and indoor construction sites.
 Small spaces and tight areas are perfect for the narrowly designed platform.
-The machine can be used for, but not limited to, maintenance, painting, window washing and construction projects.
+The machine can be used for, but not limited to, maintenance, window washing and construction projects.

 Electric scissor lifts are also often seen in warehouses, retail stores and production sites.
 Installation of hanging signs is also an ideal application for these lifts.